nesistor/GovAssist/Readme.md

 ![Government Assistant Logo](https://github.com/nesistor/GovGiggler/blob/main/Groky.png)

-# GovLinker: A Smart Government Assistant Powered by Grok AI
+# GovAssist: A Smart Government Assistant Powered by Grok AI

-**GovLinker** is an innovative platform designed to revolutionize how citizens and businesses interact with government services.
+**GovAssist** is an innovative platform designed to revolutionize how citizens and businesses interact with government services.
 By leveraging the advanced capabilities of **Grok AI**, this application streamlines bureaucracy, provides intelligent support, and helps users navigate the complexities of government processes with ease.

 ### **Check it out:**
 🔗 **[Project Demo](https://flutter-web-app-183025368636.us-central1.run.app/)** <br>